Rebel governors leave Nigerian ruling party for opposition

-Governors are among the most powerful figures in Africa's largest oil-exporting country - some control budgets bigger than those of many African states - and their influence carries a great deal of weight in selecting presidential candidates.
+Governors are some of the most powerful figures in Africa's biggest oil exporter, some controlling budgets bigger than many African countries, and their influence carries a great deal of weight in selecting presidential candidates.

-Seven governors from Jonathan's party have defected, the most explicit internal threat to his assumed plan to run in elections in early 2015.
-However, some were due to leave office or represented states that Jonathan was unlikely to win, leading analysts to question how much effect they could have.

-The seven governors and ex-presidential hopeful Atiku Abubakar formed the splinter group opposed to Jonathan in August.
-All were present for the meeting where the decision was made to merge with the opposition party, the All Progressives Congress (APC), said Lai Mohammed, a spokesman for the APC.
+The seven governors and a former presidential candidate formed the splinter group opposed to Jonathan in August.
+All were present for the meeting at which the decision to merge was made, said Lai Mohammed, spokesman for the APC.

-But a spokesman for one of the seven, Governor Mu'azu Babangida Aliyu of Niger State, said that "he remains a member" of the People's Democratic Party, Jonathan's party, so at least one governor in the splinter group did not back the move.
-Official sources close to another governor said the agreement was not yet a done deal, so another may also remain.

 "After exhaustive deliberations, the two parties agreed to merge in order to rescue our fledgling democracy and the nation," said a joint statement, read out by Kawu Baraje, chairman of the splinter group, who is not himself a governor.

-"The Presidency does not feel threatened, the PDP does not feel threatened," Amed Gulak, special advisor to Jonathan on political affairs, told journalists at the state house.
-"Outside there is nothing.
-The PDP is the only party," he said, adding the governors still had a chance to be welcomed back.
+The defection of seven from his own party was seen as the most explicit internal threat to Jonathan's assumed plan to run in elections in early 2015 - although analysts questioned the influence of the governors, given some were due to leave office or represented states that Jonathan was unlikely to win anyhow.

-The PDP has been in power since shortly after the end of military rule in 1998, but it has increasingly been riven by internal squabbles.
+The People's Democratic Party has been in power since shortly after the end of military rule in 1998, but it has increasingly been riven by internal squabbles.

-Many northerners say Jonathan's running again would violate an unwritten PDP rule that power should rotate between the largely Muslim north and mostly Christian south every two terms.
+Many northerners say Jonathan running again would violate an unwritten PDP rule that power should rotate between the largely Muslim north and mostly Christian south each two terms.

 "They have come to join the APC.
 The governors have all agreed.
 We believe they are all on board," Mohammed said.